LOCAL SCUBA DIVING

 Located in the center of an abundance of classic western and Native American history, Lake DeSmet remains rich with many of its natural elements.
 Today, the Lake has been altered only by enlarging it with a reservoir.
 Prior to this addition, Lake DeSmet was the largest natural body of water in Northern Wyoming, but ids now the largest.
 Lake DeSmet’s water’s offers many year round activities as well.

 Lake DeSmet has a multiple area that that are suited for local Scuba Diving.
 The lake offers not only a many established areas to park, but also the ability to drop your gear at the waters edge.
 Monument Point is the the most common and best area to shore dive from.
-DeSmet has decent visibility usually ranging from 15 to 25 feet.
+DeSmet has decent visibility for Scuba usually ranging from 15 to 25 feet.

-From Billings, MT, Lake DeSmet is approximately 2 hours away and 25 minutes south of Sheridan, WY and 10 miles north of Buffalo, WY..
+From Billings, MT, Lake DeSmet is approximately 2 hours away, 25 minutes south of Sheridan, WY and 10 miles north of Buffalo, WY..